bcantin/auditing/README.markdown

 and, of course, to use it

     rails g auditing:install
+    rake db:migrate

 If you want to track the user, uncomment the t.integer :user_id above.
 See the Tracking Users section below.

+## Upgrading to 1.3.0

+New installs will not need to do this.
+Anyone that is using 1.2.2 and belong should

+    gem update auditing
+    # ... updates happen
+    rails g auditing:upgrade
+    rake db:migrate

+This will create a new migration to update the :old_value and :new_value attribute from STRING to TEXT

 ## Basic Usage